-In addition to being subject to various state laws and regulations, the Issuer's U.S. operations, including those of the Guarantor, are subject to federal banking laws and regulations, including the Bank Secrecy Act, as amended (the "BSA"), the International Banking Act of 1978, as amended (the "IBA"), the Bank Holding Company Act of 1956, as amended (the "BHCA"), and Dodd-Frank, as discussed in the section entitled "-U.S. Financial Regulatory Reform" below.
+In addition to being subject to various state laws and regulations, the Issuer's U.S. operations, including those of the Guarantor, are subject to federal banking laws and regulations, including the Bank Secrecy Act, as amended (the "BSA"), the International Banking Act of 1978, as amended (the "IBA"), the Bank Holding Company Act of 1956, as amended (the "BHCA"), and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank"), as discussed in the section entitled "U.S. Financial Stability Regulation" below.